USEPA/WNTR/documentation/gis.rst

 Several important points on CRS are listed below.

 * The GeoPandas ``set_crs`` and ``to_crs`` methods can be used to set and transform the CRS of GeoDataFrames.
-* WNTR includes additional methods to modify coordinates, see :ref:`modify_node_coords` for more information.
+* The WNTR WaterNetworkGIS object also includes :class:`~wntr.gis.network.WaterNetworkGIS.set_crs` and :class:`~wntr.gis.network.WaterNetworkGIS.to_crs` methods to set and transform the CRS of the junctions, tanks, reservoirs, pipes, pumps, and valves GeoDataFrames.
-* Projected CRSs are preferred for more accurate distance calculations.
+* WNTR includes additional methods to modify coordinates on the WaterNetworkModel object, see :ref:`modify_node_coords` for more information.
 * The CRS for all GeoJSON files is assumed to be EPSG:4326 WGS84 (World Geodetic System 1984 in degrees latitude and degrees longitude).
   This means that when a GeoJSON file is read into Python using the GeoPandas ``read_file`` function, the CRS will always be EPSG:4326.
 The user can override the CRS by changing the ``crs`` attribute directly